 You may have seen lots of photos that look much like these gluten free chocolate pavlova cookies, particularly on Pinterest.
 The recipes are all quite similar as well and I tried several of them before tweaking this recipe to make it work best for me.
-I wanted a crispy edge and overall stable structure to the cookie with a soft chewy center.
+I wanted a crispy edge and overall stable structure to the cookie with a soft chewy centre.
 A couple of the recipes I tried had a batter that was too liquid and spread everywhere.
 Another was too dry with a little too much cocoa I think which ended up with a tasty but far too crispy cookie.

 I decided to adjust the ingredient amounts myself and add a couple of tricks from making one of my favourite meringue based desserts, a simple pavlova.
-The trick to getting a crispy pavlova with a soft center is to add a little corn starch and a relatively tiny amount of vinegar to the meringue.
+The trick to getting a crispy pavlova with a soft centre is to add a little corn starch and a relatively tiny amount of vinegar to the meringue.
 Since these cookies are basically an unwhipped meringue I decided to apply that technique to these cookies as an experiment and it worked like a dream.
 They turned out perfect.

 One note that I always try to include in cookie recipes has to do with even slight variations between oven temperatures.
 It’s practically impossible to write a standard baking time into a chewy cookie recipe.
 The difference between a chewy cookie and an overbaked cookie can be as little as a minute in many ovens, so I always suggest